tunapanda/funzo-mdl2h5p/README.md

 Work in progress on automated conversion of Moodle content to H5P content.
-See notes and code prototypes in the .ipynb file.

 **Important**: If you want to experiment with the code youreself, you will need to acquire a Moodle archive of the CSE course and unzip it into `CommonSenseEcon.mbz-expanded` in this directory.
 It is not included in the repo in case of copyright issues.